 Asian stocks mixed after London attack, oil up on Qatar rift

-Asian stock markets were mixed on Monday following the London attack over the weekend and a private survey showing improvement in China's service sector.
-Stocks moved within a narrow range ahead of the week packed with political events and economic data from the United Kingdom's elections to China's export data.
+Asian stock markets were mixed on Monday following the London attack over the weekend and a private survey showing improve... .
+Currency traders work at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Monday, June 5, 2017.

 Discussions